Quercus robur: Taxonomy

-It has numerous common names, including "common oak", "European oak" and "English oak".
-In French, it is called "chêne pédoncule."

-The genome of Q. robur has been completely sequenced (GenOak project); a first version was published in 2016.
+The genome of Q. robur has been completely sequenced (GenOak project); the first version was published in 2016.
 It comprises 12 chromosome pairs (2n = 24), about 26,000 genes and 750 million bp.

 There are many synonyms, and numerous varieties and subspecies have been named.
-The populations in Italy, southeast Europe, and Asia Minor and the Caucasus are sometimes treated as separate species, Q. brutia Tenore, Q. pedunculiflora K. Koch and Q. haas Kotschy respectively.
+The populations in Iberia, Italy, southeast Europe, and Asia Minor and the Caucasus are sometimes treated as separate species, Q. orocantabrica, Q. brutia Tenore, Q. pedunculiflora K. Koch and Q. haas Kotschy respectively.

 Quercus × rosacea Bechst.
-(Q. petraea x Q. robur) is the only naturally-occurring hybrid, but the following crosses with other white oak species have been produced in cultivation:
+(Q. petraea x Q. robur) is the only naturally occurring hybrid, but the following crosses with other white oak species have been produced in cultivation: